Hiring More Engineers Can Actually Delay Your Product Launch

 External resources are helpful, but not when their goals directly contradict your own.
 Consider how staffing agencies stay profitable — the longer a project takes, the more hours they can bill.
 Which is bad news when you want to launch as fast as possible.

-Skip staffers and rely on trusted technical partners like us at Vitamin.
+Skip staffers and rely on trusted healthcare software solutions partners.
 We provide the expertise needed to navigate complexities and enhance project outcomes because we offer business solutions, not just people to throw at a problem.

 We succeed when you succeed — it’s at the core of our business model.